-3.3.
+3.4.
 Connecting Devices to University Networks

-In order to reduce risks of malware infection and propagation, risks of network disruption and to ensure compliance with the JANET Acceptable Use and Security policies, it is not permitted to connect personally owned equipment to any network socket which has not been provided specifically for the purpose.
+In order to reduce the risk of malware infection and propagation, risk of network disruption and to ensure compliance with the JANET Acceptable Use and Security policies, it is not permitted to connect personally owned equipment to any network socket which has not been provided specifically for the purpose.
 It is permissible to connect personally owned equipment to the University's wireless networks.